 Do you have any advice for other writers?

 Join a writers group, read about the craft of writing in your genre, take classes and read blogs/books about writing in your genre.
 Don’t publish too soon.
 I rewrote Leaving Oxford for four years before it published.
 Many novelists take longer with their first.
 (The later novels didn’t take that long) You need a professional editor in your specific genre.

 Don’t get ripped off..
 There are a lot of people/companies out there trying to get your money.
 Ask people who have published well how they did it.

 Do you have anything specific you would like to say to your readers?

 Reading, walking, and hoping to go to the beach soon.

 What TV shows/ films do you enjoy watching?

 Hmmm, my husband and I watch fictional shows about solving mysteries or crimes or conspiracies, like Elementary, for example.
 I forced him to watch Downton Abbey and now Poldark.
 We watch some science fiction and time travel shows.
 I like good stories without too much violence or nudity or cursing.
-It’s hard to find sometimes.
+They are hard to find sometimes.